petyaracz/Racz2024b/Readme.md

   forms
 - Jaccard distance

-The Tiny Overlap Finder uses edit distance between strings and generally works very differently from the Generalised Context Model and the K-nearest Neighbours Model.
+The Minimal Generalisation Learner uses edit distance between strings and generally works very differently from the Generalised Context Model and the K-nearest Neighbours Model.

 ## Table of contents